4GeeksAcademy/blog/blog/how-long-does-it-take-to-learn-python.us.md

 ## Can I Learn Python By Myself?

-Learning without a professional instructor isn't impossible in this age of online learning, especially with the availability and proliferation of massive amounts of learning content.
+Learning without a professional instructor isn’t impossible in this age of online learning, especially with the availability and proliferation of massive amounts of learning content.
 Plus, you can always reach out to the Python learning communities if you end up stuck at any particular place.

-Learning on your own may, however, affect how long does it take to [learn Python](https://4geeksacademy.com/us/python-bootcamp/why-we-teach-python-4geeks), so you’ll have to take that into account.
-Still, it’s less expensive, and you can learn at your own pace - and you can try and shorten the time with more dedication and motivation!
+Learning on your own may, however, affect how long it takes to [learn Python](https://4geeksacademy.com/us/python-bootcamp/why-we-teach-python-4geeks), so you’ll have to take that into account.
+Still, it’s less expensive, and you can learn at your own pace.
+Also, you can try and shorten the time with more dedication and motivation!

-The best way to learn python is through a [coding bootcamp](https://4geeksacademy.com/us/coding-bootcamp), where you can expertise on your desired career and at a very fast pace.
+The best way to learn Python is through a [coding bootcamp](https://4geeksacademy.com/us/coding-bootcamp), where you can expertise on your desired career at a very fast pace.

-## Factors Affecting the Learning Time
+## How Fast Can I Learn Python?

-We’ve been mentioning the factors that affect how long to master Python, so let’s not hesitate directly talking about them.
-Here is a list of some of the elements that make up the learning process - and, indeed, speed it up.
+We’ve been mentioning the factors that affect how long to master Python, so let’s not hesitate to directly talk about them.
+Here is a list of some of the elements that make up the learning process and, indeed, speed it up.

 ### Previous Programming Experience

 Whether you’ve worked with [Javascript ](https://4geeks.com/lesson/what-is-javascript-learn-to-code-in-javascript)or C++, previous knowledge of coding languages plays a huge role in how quickly you’ll pick up Python.
 After all, coding languages are pretty similar, even if specific syntax and application tend to play out differently.
-It’s like normally learning a new language - you’ll learn the ones from the same family far easier, especially those with essential similarities.
+It’s like normally learning a new language.
+You’ll learn the ones from the same family far easier, especially those with essential similarities.
 For example, for an English speaker, Germanic languages like Norwegian (which even has similar words and pronunciation) would be easiest to learn.
 Similarly, for coding, having a basic understanding of other coding languages makes Python easier to learn, too.

 ### Learning Method

 How you learn Python plays a pretty important role in this as well.
 You have a few options:

 ●      Online tutorials
 ●      Books
 ●      Video courses
 ●      In-person/short university courses

 Of course, there are other methods as well, but the ones outlined above tend to be the most commonly utilized.
-Moreover, all options have their own pitfalls and advantages, and they work to different levels of efficiency for different learners - you’ll have to consider which works best for you on your own.
+Moreover, all options have their pitfalls and advantages, and they work to different levels of efficiency for different learners, you’ll have to consider which works best for you on your own.

 ### Learning Environment